The Commission is comprised of 22 members, with the following representation:

-The Alameda County Transportation Commission has established five standing committees to assist the Commission in fulfilling the agency’s mission, as well as two committees to oversee operations of the I-580 and I-680 Express Lanes.
+The Alameda County Transportation Commission has established four standing committees to assist the Commission in fulfilling the agency’s mission.
 See the meetings calendar for links to agendas, materials and minutes.

 Finance and Administration Committee (FAC): The functions and authority of the FAC are agency operations and performance; human resources and personnel policies and procedures; administrative code; salary and benefits; procurement policies and procedures; procurement of administrative contracts; contract preference programs for entities such as local business enterprises, small business enterprises and disabled business enterprises; bid protests and complaints related to administrative contract procurement; annual budget and financial reports; investment policy and reports; audit reports, financial reporting, internal controls and risk management; and the annual work program.

 Multi-modal Committee (MMC): The Multi-Modal Committee consolidates items that were within the purview of the Goods Movement Planning, Transit Planning, and I-580 Express Lane committees.
 The MMC addresses plans and studies; partnering and collaborative efforts with other agencies; policy development; local, state and federal funding; and local, state and federal legislation pertaining to multi-modal issues.